xanderbylo/html-and-css-crash-course/README.md

 ## :bulb: Things I learnt

+* How to create a mobile nav menu
+* How to use media queries to make a responsive website
-* How to build a website using HTML, CSS and JavaScript
+* How to animate images using JavaScript on load

 ## :page_facing_up: Credits